Tuesday, October 15, 2024

 The blog had been around for years at that point, and yet I hadn't stumbled upon it until that day six or seven years ago.
 Whenever I found it, it took a while before it became habitual reading.
 But it became a daily destination within a few weeks or months.

 Game Show Follies featured one man's daily musings about the world of game shows, allegedly.
 The listed author's name was Casey Abell, and almost every day the author would post an article.
-Once in a great while he would miss a day.
-And once in a while he would post twice in one day.
+Once in a great while s/he would miss a day.
+And once in a while s/he would post twice in one day.

 I never took notes, as I never considered I would reflect upon my years of reading, and commenting, on the author's daily postings.
 But I certainly wish I had saved screen shots of some of the most memorable, and ridiculous, posts in the long, glorious history of Game Show Follies.
 They were both brilliant and brutal.